 • Verify your freight details: When you're filling out a freight estimate, make sure to note if the delivery requires special handling, specific delivery handling services, or specific delivery requirements.

 One item that many shippers are not aware of is that some accessorial charges can be negotiated on an individual carrier basis.
-However, the best way to accomplish this is by working with an experienced 3PL.
-A third-party logistics company has built strong relationships with carriers in multiple segments that can help you reduce these ‘unexpected charges’.
-They can also help you review all freight invoices for mistakes, ensuring your being charged accurately.
+However, the best way to accomplish this is by working with an experienced logistics partner.
+A Modern 4PL approach like Redwood's provides the carrier relationships and invoice auditing capabilities to help you reduce these 'unexpected charges'.
+A Modern 4PL partner like Redwood has built strong relationships with carriers in multiple segments that can help you reduce these unexpected fees.
+They can also help you review all freight invoices for mistakes, ensuring you're being charged accurately.